williamdelsea/Protogen-Flex-Glove/README.md

 (flex sensors are wildly expensive)

-Both flex gloves use the same script, but are able to differentiate if they are they are the left or right glove by a 10kΩ resistor on pin 8.
+Both flex gloves use the same script, they are able to select between left or right mode by a 10kΩ resistor on pin 8.
 When connected to ground, the client will be in left mode, and connected to power it will be in right mode.
 The script only checks this value on startup, so the client mode cannot be changed during runtime.

 ## Pin Connection
 ### Xiao